 For specialists

-Specialist music teachers are often incredibly skilled in specific areas, but I know for a fact are still always on the look out for an enriching PD experience which can close any gaps in their knowledge or practice.
-This includes myself (of course!), but areas in which I specialise are listed below.
-If anyone from your music department, including peripatetic teachers, primary or secondary music specialists, or events organisers need a little support, please reach out.
+Despite being incredibly skilled in specific areas, speicalist music teachers are always on the look out for an enriching PD experience to close gaps in knowledge or experience.
+If anyone from your music department could benefit from a boost, including peripatetic teachers, primary or secondary music specialists, or events organisers, please reach out.

 🎵 Dalcroze taster workshops (a holistic and creative approach to musical learning with an emphasis on movement and music, improvisation, and integrated aural training - suitable for all levels of learners)

-🎵 Delivering instrumental programmes to larger groups of learners (particularly useful for peripatetic teachers who may be more used to 1-1 tuition or rehearsal scenarios)
+🎵 Delivering instrumental programmes to larger groups of learners (useful for peripatetic teachers who are not used to classroom scenarios)

-🎵 Events logistics (consultancy in how to schedule rehearsals, obtain the help you need from the wider community, ticketing, and practical set up/logistics for concerts and shows)
+🎵 Events logistics (consultancy in scheduling rehearsals, reaching out to the wider community, ticketing, and practical set up/logistics for concerts and shows)

 Early Years Musical Provision